Integrative Psychotherapy: A Comprehensive Guide

 "Psychotherapy integration can be defined as an attempt to look beyond the confines of single-school approaches to see what can be learned from other perspectives." - Psychiatric Times

-I am a BACP-registered and accredited integrative psychotherapist based in Fitzrovia, W1, central London.
+I am a UKCP Registered and Senior Accredited (BACP) Integrative Psychotherapist based in Fitzrovia, W1, central London.
 My practice is a short walk from Oxford Circus, Goodge Street, and Warren Street stations.

 I work with adults on a one-to-one basis, both in person and online.
 My approach is relational, trauma-informed, and adapted to each person I work with.